timurrrr/86buttdrop/README.md

 ### Placing the order

 * Add one of each part to your Cart (you should have four items in total).
-* Verify the quote, it should be about $200.
+* Verify the quote, it should be about $200-260, depending on the kit.
 * Order when ready!

 ## Additional hardware